Banking Platform Implementation Guide - Switch Kit

 - API Overview - Overview of our API, when you're ready to make your first API call.

-- Pinwheel Prime - Implementation guide for enabling PreMatch, a credential-less flow that allows end-users to connect to their payroll platforms without requiring them to search for their payroll provider or remember their credentials, resulting in significantly higher conversion rates.
+- Pinwheel PreMatch - Implementation guide for enabling PreMatch, a credential-less flow that allows end-users to connect to their payroll platforms without requiring them to search for their payroll provider or remember their credentials, resulting in significantly higher conversion rates.

 - Direct Deposit Forms - Implementation guide for enabling your customers to use form-based deposit switch as a fallback for when automated deposit switch isn't possible.